meadowdata/meadowrun/docs/how_to/access_resources.md

-# Access resources from Meadowrun jobs
+# Access resources from Meadowrun jobs on AWS or Azure

 For most non-trivial applications, you'll need to access resources in your cloud account from code that is running on Meadowrun-managed machines, like an S3 bucket, a DynamoDB